AVR-biosecurity-bioinformatics/mimir/dev/dev_notes.md

 - How do we handle the "identification_method" field in the BOLD datbase?
     - Possibly problematic values are "BIN Taxonomy Match [date]" and "BOLD Sequence Classifier", which use BOLD data to classify the sequence and as such are not necessarily externally validated (can result in overconfidence in assignment, GIGO)
     - Could have a pipeline parameter that removes all sequences that have an ID method containing "BIN", "barcode", "BOLD", "DNA" or "tree" (but retains if tree + morphology was used?)
+- How does PRUNE_GROUPS handle unclassified sequences? ie. does it treat all unclassified in a particular genus as a group, which then gets pruned to a max size?
+(Seems likely)
+    - Should the grouping happen at the taxid level instead?

 Important
 - make process that creates a PHMM from a given .fasta of marker sequences